hernol/uploadthing-php/docs/SYMFONY.md

 6. **Monitor Usage**: Monitor your UploadThing usage and set up alerts
 7. **Use Environment Variables**: Store sensitive configuration in environment variables
 8. **Log Operations**: Log UploadThing operations for debugging and monitoring
+9. **Use V6 API**: Make sure you're using the correct v6 API endpoints
+10. **Webhook Security**: Always verify webhook signatures for security
+11. **Configuration**: Use Symfony's parameter system for configuration
+12. **Error Handling**: Implement proper error handling and logging